Co-spectral radius for countable equivalence relations: Existence of the co-spectral radius for subrelations

 is increasing in $n$ and Theorem \ref{T:existence of the relative spectral radius} (\ref{I:averageversion subrelation}) characterizes its supremum as $\|\lambda_{\cS}(\nu)\|$.
 Additionally, for every $n\in \N$ we by Cauchy-Schwarz that

 where in the last step we use self-adjointness of $\lambda_{\cS}(\nu)$.
 The construction of the inclusion $\cS\leq \cR$ forces that the spectral radius of $G$ is equal to the co-spectral radius of $\cT\leq \cR$ where $\cT=\{(x,x):x\in X\}$ is the trivial relation.
-For Bernoulli(p) percolation with $p>p_{c}$, finiteness of the clusters tells us that $\|\lambda_{\cS_{p}}(\nu)\|\leq \|\lambda_{\cT}(\nu)\|$.
+For Bernoulli(p) percolation with $p<p_{c}$, finiteness of the clusters tells us that $[x]_{\cS_{p}}$ is finite for almost every $x\in X$.
+We will later show (see Proposition \ref{prop:hyperfintie doesn't change sr}) that this implies that $\rho(\cR/\cS_{p},\nu)=\|\lambda_{\cS_{p}}(\nu)\|\leq \|\lambda_{\cT}(\nu)\|=\rho(\cR,\nu)$.
 Using the standard monotone coupling of Bernoulli percolation \cite[Section 5.2]{LPBook}, it is direct to see that $\|\lambda_{\cS_{p}}(\nu)\|$ is semicontinuous and that $\|\lambda_{\cS_{p_{c}}}(\nu)\|\leq \|\lambda_{\cT}(\nu)\|$.
-This estimate we obtain the estimate of Schramm for connected, transitive graphs.
+Thus we obtain the estimate of Schramm for connected, transitive graphs.
 With minor modifications, our results work for random walks on finite cost graphings (see Example \ref{example: finite cost} of Section \ref{sec: 23 method subsection}).
 In this manner, we can recover the same estimate of Schramm when $G$ is a connected, locally finite, transitive graph.
 As mentioned in the introduction, in the context of percolation all our proofs can be rephrased without equivalence relations and can be done in the language of percolation theory.